 While it seems natural to assume that more insulation equals higher energy efficiency, there’s such a thing as too much insulation.
 Excessive insulation can encourage mold growth and trap other airborne particles between the fibers.
 Unless you’re experienced with evaluating and installing home insulation, it’s best to leave the job to an expert.

 Professional installation ensures an even coating throughout your attic, from the center of the floor to the spots closest to the roof.
 This consistent layer will give your home the best layer of protection.
-If you’re considering installing more attic insulation in Cocoa, look for technicians that can evaluate your existing insulation.
+If you’re considering installing more attic insulation in Melbourne, look for technicians that can evaluate your existing insulation.
 They’ll be able to justify why your home needs however many additional inches of insulation.